Hauser Road Prairie

 Google Map

 A total of 148 prairie plant species have been found on site so far.
 Some prairie plants sensitive to grazing apparently survived in a narrow strip between the plow line and the fence or as very rare, scattered individuals in some cases.
 Over the past 30 years these rarities are starting to recolonize the former pasture.
 They include prairie phlox, leadplant, compass plant, rosinweed, rattlesnake master, and prairie blazingstar.
-For more details, see this article from March 2016 Prairie Promoter.
+For more details, read the article “Hauser Road Prairie Now Under TPE Care and Protection” by Rich Henderson in the March 2016 issue of The Prairie Promoter.

 There are also populations of two state-threatened plants, ten species of specialized leafhoppers found only on prairie remnants, as well as badgers and an array of grassland birds.